 If you’ve ever wondered how to use makeup in a way that won’t make your breakouts worse, and will effectively cover up any impurities on your skin, so have we!
 So we looked into it.
-From understanding how makeup became so popular, whether or not it is good to use when having a breakout, to how to use and apply to acne prone skin effectively, then read on.
+We'll cover how makeup became so popular, whether or not it is good to use when having a breakout, to how to use and apply to acne prone skin effectively, and more.
 We’ve done the research and are ready to pass it on!

 The History of Makeup